How to Use the Command 'xinput' (with examples)

 Code:

-Motivation: Changing the settings of an input device can allow users to customize the behavior and performance of their input devices, such as adjusting the sensitivity or acceleration of a touchpad or mouse.
+Changing the settings of an input device allows users to customize the behavior of their peripherals, such as adjusting sensitivity, modifying button mappings, or changing the scrolling direction.

 Conclusion: